|Applicant Competition||Very Low|

 |Less than 19||Low||<84%|

-You will need very good grades in high school to get into Loyola University New Orleans.
+Applicants require very good grades in high school to get into Loyola University-New Orleans.
 The average high school GPA of the admitted freshman class at Loyola University New Orleans was 3.54 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #1 in Louisiana for highest average GPA.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as Loyola University-New Orleans accepts 69% of students who apply.
+If your high school grades are above the average 3.54 GPA, you have a very good chance of being admitted as Loyola University-New Orleans accepts 94% of all applicants.

 |High School GPA||Freshmen Within Range||Competitiveness|